nickgsheeran/tess-website/src/portfolio/bread-and-butter.md

 singleImg: false
 tags: []
 d2:
-  - >-
+  - Bread and Butter is a Brooklyn bakery founded by Autumn Moultrie and Brian Villanueva of Back Alley Bread.
+Renowned for their angel doughnuts, savory pastries, Jamaican beef patties, and other comfort foods rooted in their childhoods and communities, the bakery has quickly gained attention.
+While the final branding is still in progress, this was one of the initial concepts I developed for them.
-    Bread and Butter is a Brooklyn bakery started by Autumn Moultrie and Brian Villanaeua of Back Alley Bread.
-They are known for their angel doughnuts, savory pastries, Jamaican beef patties, and other comfort foods inspired by their childhood and communities.
-The final branding has yet to be released, but this was an initial direction that I worked on for the bakery.
+  - "The core of the brand is its type system, featuring two distinct typefaces:

-    The main component of the brand is the type system which uses two typefaces, one (GT America) a simple grotesque sans that feels professional and buttoned up nodding to Autumn and Brian’s experience in fine dining, and Blitz, a script font that evokes a sense of playfulness and nostalgia nodding to the whimsical and comforting nature of their baked goods.
-The system is finalized with illustrations to nod to their impeccable perfectionism and sense of craft.
+    GT America, a clean, professional grotesque sans that reflects Autumn and Brian’s fine dining background, and Blitz, a playful script font that adds a touch of nostalgia, echoing the warmth and whimsy of their baked goods.
+The system is rounded out with illustrations that highlight their meticulous craftsmanship and dedication to perfection."
 disc: Branding, Illustration
 collabs2:
   - "Project Management: Ashley Van Belle"